How to Legally Terminate an Employee with Grace

 Be specific about what you have observed and how their performance falls short of expectations.
 It may be helpful to provide examples and to offer guidance or support on how the employee can improve.

 Ask about blockers in and outside of work

 For instance, if lateness is the issue, clarify that your office expects punctuality.
-But saying “don’t be late,” isn’t enough: ask the employee why they run late and what the office can do to find a solution.
-Perhaps clarifying your expectations is enough but you may find success by adjusting this employee’s schedule or subsidizing a public transit pass to help them get to work on time.
+But saying “don’t be late” isn’t enough: ask the employee why they run late and what the office can do to find a solution.
+It might help to adjust the employee’s schedule or subsidize a public transit pass to help them get to work on time.

 Document performance issues